sandesh2526/java-prep/Things.md

 `filter(Predicate<Type>pred)` : the filter method returns a new stream with the elements that satisfy the `test` method defined by the predicate (Intermediate Operation)

-`collect(Collectors.methodToCollect())` : We usually convert a collection to the stream to go other way around we use the collect method which contains the method
+`collect(Collectors.methodToCollect())` : We usually convert a collection to the stream to go other way around we use the collect method which contains the method(Terminal function)

-`findFirst()` : When we want to return the first element from the stream
+`findFirst()` : When we want to return the first element from the stream(Terminal Operation)

-`orElse(elementToReturn)` : specifies the element to return if previous operation returns the null value for previous operation
+`orElse(elementToReturn)` : specifies the element to return if previous operation returns the null value for previous operation(Terminal function)